instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 </td>
 <td>
-  This prints some wording to the page for the user to read:
+  Prints some wording to the page for the user to read, by calling the `streamlit.write` function with a single argument: the wording to display.

-  > "Hello!
+  > Hello!
 This is a blank starter app.
 </td>
 </tr>